 You must also include an email forward button.
-For the best results, design it separately from other social sharing buttons.
+For the best results, design it separately from the other social sharing buttons.

 Your emails can also improve your brand's awareness.
 Your email copy should thus include two calls-to-action.
 One will be for the primary purpose - to click through email and move the subscriber to the landing page/blog.

 The second will be a customized social sharing CTA.
 By adding text that is directly relevant to the customer benefits, you are increasing the chances of your content being shared.

 Mobile usage statistics will show you just how important the mobile medium is.
 It has been more than a decade since people started reading their emails on their mobile devices.
 Nobody likes sitting on a desktop machine to check their emails anymore.